Like-Home/LikeHome/README.md

   - You can also download it manually from Caddy's website if you prefer.

 ## Running the application

-To get a complete development setup instantly, simply run: (in the root folder)
+After following the setup directions in both backend & frontend README file, to get a complete development setup instantly, enter the poetry virtual envaironment shell and run this command in the project's root folder.
+This will start the Django, Caddy and Vite instances.
+You can access the development app on http://localhost:80
 ```
 node run.js
 ```